Generalized Riordan Groups and Operators on Polynomials: Introduction

 \section{Introduction}

-Sequences of polynomials appear in many branches of mathematics and physics, e.g., the ones named after Bernoulli, Euler, Hermite, Lagrange, Laguerre, and others.
+Sequences of polynomials appear in many branches of mathematics and physics.
+Examples of such sequences are, e.g., the ones named after Bernoulli, Euler, Hermite, Lagrange, Laguerre, and others.
 Many of them are known to be \emph{Sheffer sequences}, one of its equivalent defining properties is that the linear operator taking $p_{n}$ to $np_{n-1}$ commutes with the translation operators.
-The umbral calculus was invented, inicially symbolically and afterwards more rigorously, in order to understand the combinatorics of such sequences of polynomials, and prove identities between them and between their coefficients.
+The umbral calculus was invented, initially symbolically and afterwards more rigorously, in order to understand the combinatorics of such sequences of polynomials, and prove identities between them and between their coefficients.
 One feature of these sequences is that their coefficients may be seen as the entries of certain infinite lower triangular matrices called \emph{Riordan arrays}.

 There is a vast literature on the subject, large parts of which are aimed at applications to special sequences of polynomials.
 We first mention \cite{[R]}, which provides a clear introduction to the basics of this theory.
-A very partial list of references, in which one may find ways to deduce interesting results from the Riordan (or Sheffer) property consists of \cite{[LM]}, \cite{[S]}, and the references cited there.
+A very partial list of references, in which one may find ways to deduce interesting results from the Riordan (or Sheffer) property, consists of \cite{[LM]}, \cite{[Sp]}, and the references cited there, as well as the older reference \cite{[Sh]}.
 In these references the Sheffer sequences are related to some shift operators, Riordan arrays, recurrence relations, linear functionals on polynomials, and further algebraic and combinatorial objects.

 In this paper, however, we are interested in a more algebraic approach to this theory. \cite{[SGWW]} considers the set of Riordan arrays as a group (coining the term as well). \cite{[WW]} considers the more general groups of Riordan arrays, which are related to the non-classical umbral calculi appearing also in Chapter 6 of \cite{[R]} (both references, and the papers cited therein, should be added to the list from the previous paragraph).
 We consider the set of all graded sequences of polynomials (with no additional properties) as a group of infinite, lower-triangular matrices.
 We then present our point of view on Sheffer sequences and Riordan arrays in the generalized sense of \cite{[WW]}, in particular as a subgroup of this bigger group.
 Next, we relate several equivalent properties that these sequences have: The column vectors of their matrices give, using the appropriate weights, a geometric sequence of formal power series; Their weighted generating function has a succinct expression as a function of two variables; The associated derivative-like operator commutes with appropriate translation-like operators; They respect a certain product rule for linear functionals on polynomials; And their weighted dual basis takes the form of a geometric sequence.